systeminit/si/app/docs/src/reference/secrets.md

 </TabPanel>
 <TabPanel value="Web Application">

-To delete a secret, either delete the component from the Grid screen by right clicking on the component and selecting 'Delete':
+To delete a secret, either delete the component from the Grid screen by right-clicking on the component and selecting 'Delete':

 ![Delete from Grid](./secrets/grid-delete.png)

-Or the map, by right clicking the component and selecting 'Delete':
+Or the map, by right-clicking the component and selecting 'Delete':

 ![Delete from Map](./secrets/map-delete.png)